-If the client requests asynchronous execution, the server can execute this ROP asynchronously.
+If the client requests asynchronous execution, the server executes this ROP asynchronously.
 For more details about RopProgress, including usages, restrictions, and notes, see [MS-OXCPRPT] section 2.2.22.

 The following specific error codes apply to this ROP.
-For more details about ROP errors, see [MS-OXCDATA] section .
+For more details about ROP errors, see [MS-OXCDATA] section 2.4.